More than 50% of the general population experiences headaches. (1) Often, the headache trigger is unknown.

 There’s a lot of misinformation surrounding mold out there.
 If you visit one site, you’ll find that mold conveys no risk to your health.
 But a second site will say that mold is the cause of everything that ails you.

 Like most reports in the health world, the truth lies in somewhere in the middle.
 No, mold is not the cause of everything that ails you.
 But it could be the cause of some of your conditions.
-And no, mold is not something that’s safe to be exposed to.
+And mold exposure isn’t safe.
 Exposure to toxic mold may make you sick.
 Very sick.
 And toxic mold will make you even sicker if you have certain genes.

 While it may not be common knowledge in your family doctor’s office, the general consensus is that mold and its mycotoxins are dangerous.
 Regardless of the genes you possess, if you live in a water-damaged building, mold will cause a swath of seemingly unrelated symptoms.
 Headaches could very well be one of those symptoms!